lo-language/velo/docs/records.md

 # Records

-A record is a set of named values (fields).
-Records can be nested.
-Field names can be any valid string.
+A record is a set of named values (fields) which can be of any type, including records.
+Field names can be any valid character string.

 	// create a record
 	student = [